HiddenHarmsHub/comparison-interface/docs/testing.md

 The accessibility tests are written in Jest and use Pa11y.
 The Flask application must be setup with the `config-equal-item-weights.json` configuration file from the `test_python/test_configurations` and running at `http://localhost:5001` for these tests to run successfully.

-To setup the system (the setup may need to be replaced with reset command if you already have a database in use):
+To setup the system (the setup may need to be replaced with the `reset` command if you already have a database in use):

 ```bash
 flask --debug setup ../tests_python/test_configurations/config-equal-item-weights.json